Skip to content

 Price Formula vs. Fixed Price

-For spot transactions, GEGMR typically quotes a fixed FOB price valid for 30–45 days.
+For spot transactions, GECOPHAM typically quotes a fixed FOB price valid for 30–45 days.
 For COA arrangements (Contract of Affreightment — multiple shipments per year), a formula-based pricing mechanism linked to the Fertilizer Week or CRU Phosphate Rock Price Index is negotiable.

 Provisional vs. Final Settlement